iryonetwork/EOS-Transfer-Proxy-Dapp/README.md

 #### Token types
 This contract accepts all token types that conform to the basic eosio.token contract.
 The only method that has to have an identical argument signature is the transfer method.

+### How to setup your account with proxy
+1. You will first have to signup your account with proxy by calling `signup` action with your account name.

+    `cleos push action <proxy_contract> signup '["<your_account>"]' -p <your_account>`

+2. In case your contract transfers other tokens than EOS token you have to add eosio.code permission and authorise proxycontract to the active permissions of your contract.
+This will allow the proxycontract to buy ram in case needed for the token transfer.
+Make sure you have enough EOS on contracts, otherwise the buy ram action (and whole transfer) will fail.

+    ```
+    cleos set account permission <your_account> active \
+    '{"threshold": 1,"keys": [{"key": "<your_account_public_key>","weight": 1}],"accounts": [{"permission":{"actor":"<your_account>","permission":"eosio.code"},"weight":1},{"permission":{"actor":"<proxy_contract_account>","permission":"active"},"weight":1}]}' owner
+    ```
+### How to make transfer via proxy
+After you have set up your account with the proxy contract you are ready to make token transfer via proxy.
+To make proxy transfer put proxy account name as recipient and write the name of actual recipient of token at the beginning of memo.
+This way the proxy dapp will be able to forward your transfer to recipient.
+If you want to include your own memo in the transfer you have to separate recipient name and your memo with one `space`.

+  `cleos transfer <your_account> <proxy_account> <token_amount> "<token_recipient_name> <your_memo>"`

+In case you will be making proxy transfers from contract you can use helper function `gen_proxy_memo` located in the [utiles.hpp](https://github.com/iryonetwork/RAM-Token-Proxy/blob/master/src/utils.hpp#L25) file which can generate correct memo for you.

-## Improvements over other proxy contracts
+### Improvements over other proxy contracts

 This smartcontract is inspired by https://github.com/EOSEssentials/EOS-Proxy-Token, but with an extended ability to allow transfers of the new tokens to the accounts.

-Your contract needs to authorise the eosio.code to allow proxycontract to buy the ram in its name (on each transfer).
-Make sure you have enough EOS on contracts, otherwise the buy ram action (and whole transfer) would fail.

 #### EOS-Transfer-Proxy-Dapp is not production ready (needs more tests and reviews)!